AlexanderMann/ac/README.md

  /\
 ```

-A Clojure library for running functions as a separate JVM.
+Keep your root application running cool by running functions in a separate JVM.

 ## Usage